lander2k2/kube-cluster/README.md

 * Use the kube-cluster.sh script to deploy infrastructure with terraform and coordinate the bootstrapping.
 * Use terraform to tear down the cluster when finished.

+Note: the current setup here uses a 3-node etcd cluster co-located on the master nodes with the k8s control plane.

 There are three distinct roles:
 * the `master0` node is the first master node deployed
 * the two `master` nodes are added for HA